Luigi-Ranno/Chessboard_Patterns/README.md

    - **Single-Player Mode**: If only 1 player is configured, they play a *self-avoiding* game—they can only place a piece on a square that is **not attacked by their own previously placed pieces**.
 4. **The Players**: Each player is assigned a specific color and a rotating sequence of pieces.
 For example, a player could have `['Knight', 'Bishop']`, placing a Knight on their first turn, a Bishop on their second, a Knight on their third, etc.
 5. **The End**: A player who has no legal moves left simply skips their turn.
 The simulation ends when *no player* has any legal moves remaining.
+6. **The Interactions**: While leapers do not care of what new pieces are added, 'sliders' (e.g. rooks, queens, etc.) can have their vision blocked by pieces.
+This can lead to some interesting behaviours where a square that was not accessible to a player before, becomes accessible after the vision of a piece gets blocked.
+This interaction can lead to some very interesting patterns.

 Because pieces control different patterns of squares (often reaching across the entire board), their interactions dictate which squares remain available, generating beautiful emergent art.